Individualism

 Individualism is the moral stance, political philosophy, ideology, and social outlook that emphasizes the worth or central role of the individual.
-Individualists promote realizing one's goals and desires, valuing independence and self-reliance, and advocating that the interests of the individual should gain precedence over the state or a social group, while opposing external interference upon one's own interests by society or institutions such as the government.
-Individualism makes the individual its focus, and so starts "with the fundamental premise that the human individual is of primary importance in the struggle for liberation".
+Individualists promote realizing one's goals and desires, valuing independence and self-reliance, and advocating that the interests of the individual should take precedence over the state or a social group, while opposing external interference with one's interests by society or institutions such as the government.
+Individualism focuses on the individual and thus starts "with the fundamental premise that the human individual is of primary importance in the struggle for liberation".

-Individualism represents one kind of sociocultural perspective and is often defined in contrast to other perspectives, such as communitarianism, collectivism and corporatism.
+Individualism represents one type of sociocultural perspective and is often defined in contrast to other perspectives, such as communitarianism, collectivism, and corporatism.

-Individualism is also associated with artistic and bohemian interests and lifestyles, where there is a tendency towards self-creation and experimentation as opposed to tradition or popular mass opinions and behaviors, and it is associated with humanist philosophical positions and ethics.
-"Individualism" has also been used as a term denoting "[t]he quality of being an individual; individuality", related to possessing "[a]n individual characteristic; a quirk".
+Individualism is also associated with artistic and bohemian interests and lifestyles, which tend toward self-creation and experimentation rather than tradition or popular opinions and behaviors, and it is also associated with humanist philosophical positions and ethics.
+"Individualism" has also been used as a term denoting "The quality of being an individual; individuality", related to possessing "An individual characteristic; a quirk".

 Etymology

-In the English language, the word individualism was first introduced as a pejorative by utopian socialists such as the Owenites in the late 1830s, although it is unclear if they were influenced by Saint-Simonianism or came up with it independently.
-A more positive use of the term in Britain came to be used with the writings of James Elishama Smith, a millenarian-turned-socialist and Christian Israelite.
-Although an early follower of Robert Owen, he eventually rejected Owen's collective idea of property and found in individualism a "universalism" that allowed for the development of the "original genius".
-Without individualism, Smith argued that individuals cannot amass property to increase one's happiness.
-William Maccall, another Unitarian preacher and probably an acquaintance of Smith, came somewhat later, although influenced by John Stuart Mill, Thomas Carlyle and German Romanticism, to the same positive conclusions in his 1847 work Elements of Individualism.
+In the English language, the word individualism was first introduced as a pejorative by utopian socialists such as the Owenites in the late 1830s, although it is unclear whether they were influenced by Saint-Simonianism or developed the term independently.
+A more positive use of the term in Britain emerged in the writings of James Elishama Smith, a millenarian-turned-socialist and Christian Israelite.
+Although an early follower of Robert Owen, he eventually rejected Owen's collective conception of property and found in individualism a "universalism" that allowed for the development of the "original genius".
+Without individualism, Smith argued, individuals cannot amass property to increase their happiness.
+William Maccall, another Unitarian preacher and probably an acquaintance of Smith, came to similar conclusions somewhat later, influenced by John Stuart Mill, Thomas Carlyle and German Romanticism, in his 1847 work Elements of Individualism.

 Individual

-An individual is a person or any specific object in a collection.
-In the 15th century and earlier, and also today within the fields of statistics and metaphysics, individual means "indivisible", typically describing any numerically singular thing, but sometimes meaning "a person" as in "the problem of proper names".
-From the 17th century on, individual indicates separateness, as in individualism.
-Individuality is the state or quality of being an individuated being; a person separated from everything with unique character by possessing their own needs, goals, and desires in comparison to other people.
+An individual is a single human being as contrasted with a social group or institution.
+Historically, the word entered English in the 15th century from the Latin individuus, meaning "indivisible" or "inseparable".
+Before the 17th century, the term did not carry its modern connotation of human separateness and was used primarily in discussions of metaphysics.
+In political and social philosophy, the individual is the fundamental unit of individualism, which emphasizes the moral worth, autonomy, and freedom of the person.